codemod-com/intuita-vscode-extension/README.md

 ## Why Do I Need It 🤔

 - Save the time you spend sifting through online documentations & upgrade guides.
-- Have a better dev expreince compared to running random codemods one by one.
+- Have a better dev experience compared to running random codemods one by one.
 - Divide & Conquer!
 In large codebases, running a codemod in CLI just does not cut it! (enterprise feature, contact us)
 - Our experience & research says **more than 40% of developers' time is wasted on code maintenance**.
 We are here to help you with those tedious undifferentiated tasks.